M9nx/TO-DO-APP/README.md

 <div align="center">

-**⭐ Star this repository if it helped you stay organized and productive! ⭐**
+**Star this repository if it helped you stay organized and productive!**

 Made with ❤️ by [M9nx](https://github.com/M9nx)